DMA's: History

 On 31 January 2020, the band released "Life Is a Game of Changing", the second single from their third studio album, The Glow, which was released on 10 July 2020.
-The Glow peaked at number 2 on the Australian charts.
+The Glow peaked at number 2 on the Australian charts and number 4 on the UK charts.
 In October 2020, the band performed at the 2020 AFL Grand Final.

-On 20 August 2021, surprise-released an EP titled I Love You Unconditionally, Sure Am Going to Miss You.
-The band said "This EP was in the natural trajectory that you can sometimes take in a band.
+On 20 August 2021, an EP titled I Love You Unconditionally, Sure Am Going to Miss You was released.
+The band stated "This EP was in the natural trajectory that you can sometimes take in a band.
 You work with different producers and you want to keep changing, but there's also something in your core that pulls you back.
 It's cool to get back to your roots sometimes."
 The lead single "We Are Midnight" was released the same day, which the trio described in a statement as "a noisy guitar pop explosion that brings us back to our roots".

-In August 2022, the band released "I Don’t Need to Hide" with DMA'S guitarist Jonny Took saying, "There's a confidence you obtain when you find someone who loves you for all your faults, quirks and obscurities."
+In August 2022, the band released "I Don’t Need to Hide" with DMA's guitarist Jonny Took saying, "There's a confidence you obtain when you find someone who loves you for all your faults, quirks and obscurities."

+Further radio singles "Everybody's Saying Thursday's The Weekend", "Fading Like a Picture", "Olympia" and "Something We Are Overcoming" were promoted by the band in the lead-up to the release of their fourth album.

+The bands' fourth studio album, How Many Dreams? was released on 31 March 2023.
+The album launch also included a limited edition collaboration with British sportswear brand Admiral.